Spelt/ZXing.Delphi/README.md

 ```

 Of course the real world is not that simple.
 To leave your app responsive while scanning you need to run things in parallel.
 I created a test app to show you how just to do that.
 Its included.
 It makes use of the new Firemonkey parallel lib.
 In the testApp the resolution of the camera is set to medium (FMX.Media.TVideoCaptureQuality.MediumQuality) on my iPhone 6.
 This is only possible since XE8 and equivalent Appmethod.
 Its also good to mention that how higher the resolution the more time it takes to scan a bitmap.
 Some scaling could probably work too.

 ###Thanks
 ZXing.Delphi is a project that I've put together with the work of others.
 So naturally, I'd like to thank everyone who's helped out in any way.
 Those of you I know have helped I'm listing here, but anyone else that was involved, please let me know!

+- The ZXing Project Authors - Sean Owen.
 - J. Dick at Redth at https://github.com/Redth/ZXing.Net.Mobile
-- The ZXing Project Authors
+- Carlo Sirna
 - P. B. Hofstede
 - Kai Gossens
 - Raphael Büchler
-- Carlo Sirna
+- Nano103

-###License
-Apache ZXing.Net.Mobile Copyright 2012 The Apache Software Foundation
-This product includes software developed at The Apache Software Foundation (http://www.apache.org/).

-### ZXing.Net
+### ZXing.Delphi
-ZXing.Net is released under the Apache 2.0 license.
+ZXing.Delphi is released under the Apache 2.0 license.
-ZXing.Net can be found here: http://code.google.com/p/zxing/
+ZXing.Delphi can be found here:https://github.com/Spelt/ZXing.Delphi
 A copy of the Apache 2.0 license can be found here: http://www.apache.org/licenses/LICENSE-2.0

 ### ZXing
 ZXing is released under the Apache 2.0 license.
 ZXing can be found here: http://code.google.com/p/zxing/
+A copy of the Apache 2.0 license can be found here: http://www.apache.org/licenses/LICENSE-2.0

+### ZXing.Net
+ZXing.Net is released under the Apache 2.0 license.
+ZXing.Net can be found here: http://code.google.com/p/zxing/
 A copy of the Apache 2.0 license can be found here: http://www.apache.org/licenses/LICENSE-2.0